Personal profile

 Scholarly biography

 Claire read American Studies (BA Hons) and Art Gallery and Museum Studies (MA) at Manchester University before being awarded an AHRC-funded Collaborative Doctoral Studentship in the History of Art at the University of Sussex and the Royal Pavilion and Museums, Brighton & Hove.
 Her research has been supported by the Paul Mellon Centre for British Art, the AHRC, the Indian National Trust for Art and Cultural Heritage, the University of Cambridge’s Crowther-Beynon Fund, the Henry James Green Trust and the Andrew W. Mellon Foundation.
 She has published in journals including The American Historical Review, Journal of Design History, History Workshop Journal and the Journal of the History of Collections.
-Her monograph, Colonial Collecting and Display: Encounters with Material Culture from the Andaman and Nicobar Islands (2013), is published by Berghahn.
+Her first monograph, Colonial Collecting and Display: Encounters with Material Culture from the Andaman and Nicobar Islands (2013), is published by Berghahn.
+Her new book, Museums in the Wake of Empire: Global Collections in Post-war Britain will be published by Yale University Press/Paul Mellon Centre for Studies in British Art.
 She was a Caird Research Fellow at London's National Maritime Museum in 2013 and a Mid-Career Fellow at the Paul Mellon Centre for British Art in 2018.
 She is an elected Fellow of the Royal Historical Society.

 Before coming to Brighton, Claire worked in collections, learning and public programmes at the Walker Art Gallery, World Museum Liverpool, Manchester Museum of Science and Industry, and Royal Pavilion and Museums, Brighton & Hove.
 She curated the exhibition Temple, Man and Tuson: Collecting the Andaman and Nicobar Islands for Brighton Museum & Art Gallery and organized their international conference Objects, Images and Imaginings: Visual and Material Culture of the Andaman and Nicobar Islands.
 She was the Secretary of the Museum Ethnographers Group between 2010 and 2014.
-She continues to work as a consultant to the museum sector and contributes to professional journals such as Museums Journal and the Journal of Museum Ethnography.
-In 2017 she co-curated the participatory exhibition Maps and Lives with Louise Purbrick and Lara Perry at the Phoenix Gallery in Brighton.
+She continues to work as a consultant to the museum sector and contributes to professional journals such as Museums Journal, and the Journal of Museum Ethnography, including as contributing editor.
+She collaborates extensively with colleagues in the museum sector, especially at the British Museum, where she has supervised four collaborative PhD students, contributed to many workshops, conferences and symposia, collaborated on AHRC-funded projects, and contributed to exhibitions.

 Education/Academic qualification